PrincessUgbobuaku/My-Digital-Portfolio/README.md

 - **S:** As part of our internship preparation, we were tasked with completing a mock interview.
 This was meant to simulate a real-world interview scenario where we would apply the communication and presentation skills we had developed.

-- **T:** My goal was to approach the mock interview as professionally as possible — as if it were a real job opportunity.
+- **T:** My goal was to approach the mock interview as professionally as possible, as if it were a real job opportunity.
 I wanted to show confidence, clearly articulate my experiences, and apply the interview strategies I had learned.

 - **A:** I prepared by revising key questions and practicing my answers using the STAR method.
 I chose professional attire for the video, created a quiet and presentable environment, and ensured I had a plain, clear background that was free of distractions.
 I also recorded the interview using clear audio and good lighting.
 During the interview, I paid close attention to my tone, avoided filler words, and stayed focused on answering the questions thoroughly and with structure.